The unexamined life is not worth living. -Socrates

 Journaling is a great way to explore thoughts, beliefs, opinions, and feelings.
 Consistent journalists will improve their writing skills, as well.
 A journal can be valuable simply as a record of what has occurred in a day, but it can be much more than that.
 Here are some ideas for when you get stuck.
 These ideas are aimed at kids, but many will work for adults, as well.

-Timed Free Writing Set a timer for a certain amount of time - three to ten minutes is a good range.
+Set a timer for a certain amount of time – three to 10 minutes is a good range.
 Then write without stopping.
 Write whatever pops into your head.
-Don’t stop to think, don’t erase, just write.
+Don’t stop to think, don’t erase–just write.
 Stop when the timer rings.
 You may be amazed at what you come up with.

-- Things you want to in the next six months, year, or five years.
+- Things you want to do in the next six months, year, or five years.

 - Places you want to visit

 - What you would do if you were not limited by finances

 - Books you have read rated with stars according to what you thought of them.

 - Goals for the future